Red Sonja (2025 film): Production

-A second Red Sonja film has been in development for some years.
+Following the 1985 film starring Brigitte Nielsen, a second Red Sonja film was in development for several years.
 In 2008, Robert Rodriguez and his production company Troublemaker Studios were working on a version that would have starred Rose McGowan as the titular character.
-By 2009 however, the Rodriguez project had been scrapped, and as of February 2010, rights holders Nu Image are moving forward with another projected new film, to be directed by Simon West.
-Producer Avi Lerner has said he would like to see Amber Heard take the role of Sonja, after having worked with her on Drive Angry.
-Lerner says the film will shoot before the sequel to Conan the Barbarian.
-In August 2012, at the premiere of The Expendables 2, West said that the film is still a go and will be out soon.
-On February 26, 2015, Christopher Cosmos was set to write the screenplay from a scrap.
-According to Deadline, Millennium Films would finance and produce a new Red Sonja movie with Avi Lerner and Joe Gatta producing alongside Cinelou Films' Mark Canton and Courtney Solomon and writing by Ashley Miller.
+By 2009, however, the Rodriguez project had been scrapped, and in February 2010, rights holders Nu Image announced they were moving forward with another projected new film to be directed by Simon West.
+Producer Avi Lerner said he intended to shoot the film before the sequel to Conan the Barbarian.

+In August 2012, at the premiere of The Expendables 2, West said that the film was still a go and would be out soon.
+On February 26, 2015, Christopher Cosmos was set to write the screenplay from scratch.
+According to Deadline, Millennium Films would finance and produce a new Red Sonja movie with Lerner and Joe Gatta producing alongside Cinelou Films' Mark Canton and Courtney Solomon and writing by Ashley Miller.

 In October 2018, Bryan Singer was confirmed to direct the film.
-On February 11, 2019, Millennium Films announced Red Sonja was no longer on their slate of films, due to recent sexual assault allegations against Singer.
+After multiple men accused Singer of sexual assault in January 2019, Millennium Films announced Red Sonja was no longer on their slate of films due to the allegations.
 In March 2019, Lerner dropped Singer from the project because he was unable to secure a domestic distributor.
 In June 2019, Joey Soloway signed on to write, direct and produce the film.